EATING DISORDERS

 BINGE EATING DISORDER

-Binge eating disordered is characterized by episodes of feeling out of control and often-trance-like in eating.
+Binge Eating Disorder is characterized by episodes wherein one feels out of control, and often eats in a trance-like state.
 Unlike bulimia nervosa, periods of binge-eating are not followed by purging, excessive exercise, or fasting.
 As a result, people with binge-eating disorder often are over-weight or obese.
 People with binge-eating disorder who are obese are at higher risk for developing cardiovascular disease and high blood pressure.
 They also experience guilt, shame, and distress about their binge-eating, which can lead to more binge-eating.

 WHAT TYPE OF THERAPY WORKS BEST FOR EATING DISORDERS

-We use a variety of approaches in treating eating disorders.
+We use a variety of approaches to treat eating disorders.

 • Acceptance and Commitment Therapy